female radiologist viewing skeletal scans.

 Esteemed radiology professor named president-elect of Indiana State Medical Association, aims to inspire the next generation

-Richard Gunderman, a professor at the IU School of Medicine, has been named the 179th president of the Indiana State Medical Association, an organization representing over 9,500 physicians and students.
-Gunderman said his mission is to restore pride and joy in medicine.
+IU School of Medicine's Richard Gunderman has been named the 179th president of the Indiana State Medical Association, an organization representing over 9,500 physicians and students.

 An illustration of several vials.